janessbach/synology-dlc/README.md

 Features and release plans
 ====================================================================

-The idea is build a web plattform for synology nas systems in a dashboard oriented way.
+The idea is to build a web plattform for synology nas systems in a dashboard oriented way.
 Every page and slot handles a certain problem for you.
 The first dashboard items will be:

 Version 1.0.0 - 31.04.16